adapt-L/iroh-ssh/README.md

 - **Persistent keys**: Uses dedicated `.ssh/iroh_ssh_ed25519` keypair
 - **QUIC encryption**: Transport layer encryption between endpoints

-Iroh-SSH is tested with Fedora Linux (SystemD) Gentoo Linux (OpenRC) and Windows 11 before release.
+Iroh-SSH is tested with Fedora Linux (SystemD) Gentoo Linux (OpenRC) and Windows 10 before release.

 If installed as a service on Linux, the server is supposed to run as the same user that owns the iroh-ssh binary.
-This user can get the nodeid for the service by running `iroh-ssh info`
+This user can get the nodeid for the service by running `iroh-ssh info`.

+If installed as a service on Windows, the server runs as the local system account.
+You can get the nodeid by checking the log at  `C:\ProgramData\iroh-ssh\iroh-ssh.log` or running PowerShell as administrator and using `iroh-ssh info`.

+The Windows executable is built on Windows 10 with the stable-x86_64-pc-windows-msvc toolchain until I can figure out cross-compilation.

 ## Status